iterative/terraform-provider-iterative/docs/resources/task.md

 #### Directory storage

 Unlike public cloud providers, Kubernetes does not offer any portable way of persisting and sharing storage between pods.
-When specified, the `workdir.input` attribute will create a `PersistentVolumeClaim` of the default `StorageClass`, with the same lifecycle as the task and the specified `disk_size`.
+When specified, the `storage.workdir` attribute will create a `PersistentVolumeClaim` of the default `StorageClass`, with the same lifecycle as the task and the specified `disk_size`.

 ~> **Warning:** Access mode will be `ReadWriteOnce` if `parallelism=1` or `ReadWriteMany` otherwise.